Mendoza is the capital of the Mendoza province and it has 1 086 066 inhabitants.

 It’s a large country that incorporates physical diversity.
 Argentina has deserts, glaciers, rainforests, mountains, coasts and prairie land.
 Argentina also has a lot of natural resources such as oil, mineral and agriculture.

 The official language is Spanish.
 The currency is the Argentine peso.
 Current exchange rates can be found on www.xe.com.
-It is very difficult to get US dollars here, so the best option is to bring US dollars and change them here into Argentine pesos.
+It is very difficult and expensive to get US dollars here, so the best option is to bring US dollars (only 50 and 100 dollar bills, without any cuts, penstripes, etc.) and change them here into Argentine pesos.
 The population in the country is around 36 million and Buenos Aires, the capital city, has 12 million inhabitants.

 The main religion in Argentina is Roman Catholicism but the Protestant Church has been increasing a lot since the 1980’s.
 Argentina is a very traditional country that respects what they know.
 But here, as everywhere, occultism and consumersism seek out people.